Accumulator 1: Plot

 Olda proposes marriage to Anna, but she reveals that she has a daughter.
 She tells him to meet her at the opera the next day.
 In the meantime, he buys some remote controls as protection against TV sets.
 Jitka visits him, complaining about Slezak and asking for forgiveness, but he rejects her and goes to meet Anna at the opera to see Nabucco.
 He absorbs energy from the art and goes into the street several times to store it in a batch of boards.
 After the opera, they drive back to Anna's.
 During a power cut, Olda reads Anna's daughter a fairy tale about a prince who defeated a witch by flooding her with life force from several people.
 He formulates a similar plan to destroy the television "mirror world", by oversaturating a TV set with energy from the charged boards.

 Meanwhile, the television alter-ego is symbolically buried by media personalities, being lowered off the ship into a landfill.
 "Dead" media personalities can still lie down and talk, but no longer have energy.
+For the majority, because their originals died, but for Olda, because his original knows about the situation and does not allow energy to be stolen.
 He decides to escape this hopeless surreal world.

 The next day, Olda gathers as much energy as possible from people in the city, and at night attempts to carry out his plan.
 He is interrupted by Slezak, who is looking for Jitka, and tries to start a fight, but is too drunk.
 Olda detonates the supply of boards in his apartment and sends the released energy across the bridge.
 It flows towards the television, but at the last moment Olda abandons his plan, realizing that he is standing in the path of the energy stolen from people.
 He releases the energy, which would otherwise destroy him, and the energy saves a falling plane instead.
 As the dust settles, Olda's tele-ego appears and they embrace and merge together.
 Slezak, who broke into Olda's apartment before the explosion, is arrested.
 The next morning, Olda calls Anna to apologize for the missed date and it is assumed that their relationship will continue normally.
 Television is no longer dangerous for him, but the global problem stays unsolved.